 Producing food requires significant resources including land, energy and water.
 Globally, 25–30% of total food produced is lost or wasted, and food waste is estimated by the Intergovernmental Panel on Climate Change to contribute 8-10% of total man-made greenhouse gas (GHG) emissions.
 If food waste were a country, it would be the world’s third largest emitter after China and the USA.

-In addition to food ending up as waste, around 700,000 tonnes of food surplus from manufacturing, retail and hospitality and food service is either being redistributed via charitable and commercial routes (56,000 tonnes in 2018 ) or being diverted to produce animal feed (around 660,000 tonnes in 2015).
-Both of these are classed as waste prevention according to food material hierarchy.
-Around 2 Mt of food surplus may also be arising on farm.
+In addition to food ending up as waste, around 2.8 million tonnes of food surplus from farms, manufacturing, retail and hospitality and food service is either being redistributed via charitable and commercial routes (ca. 93,000 tonnes in 2021) or being diverted to produce animal feed (around 2.7 million tonnes in 2015).
+Both are classed as waste prevention according to the food material hierarchy.

 What can my organisation do?

 Using WRAP's tools and guidance, organisations can work out what types of waste to measure and how to measure it.
 By working with WRAP your organisation can improve processes, find new techniques and implement best practice in your supply chain.

 Courtauld 2030's food waste target is to deliver against UN SDG 12.3: a 50% per capita reduction in food waste by 2030 vs the UK 2007 baseline (covering manufacture, retail, hospitality and food service, and household).